Close

 Advantage II – Flea Prevention Topical for Dogs

-The potent formula goes to work within 12 hours, and because it kills on contact, the fleas don’t need to bite your dog to be affected.
+The formula works within 12 hours and kills on contact, so fleas don’t need to bite your dog.
 It’s also fragrance-free and waterproof.

 Things to Consider